Green Building Initiative: Certification

 Green Globes is a science-based building rating system for building owners and operators to select sustainability features.
 It uses a third-party certification for building owners to demonstrate sustainable features, operational efficiencies and measures to protect occupant health.
-Projects that have achieved over 35 percent of the 1,000 available points through third-party verification can earn a rating of 1 to 4 Green Globes.
+Projects that have achieved over 35 percent of the 1,000 available points through third-party assessment can earn a rating of One to Four Green Globes.

 The Green Globes for New Construction certification includes two stages for assessment and certification.
 The preliminary assessment occurs after concept design when construction documents are available.
 The final assessment occurs when construction is complete.
 Users can evaluate their systems based on the number of applicable points in seven categories.

 The evaluation walks through a sequence of criteria questions in an online portal.
-Once the questionnaire is completed, the user is introduced to their third-party Green Globes Assessor, who is an expertise in green building design, engineering, construction and facility operations.
+Once the questionnaire is completed, the user is introduced to their third-party Green Globes Assessor (GGA), who is an expert in green building design, engineering, construction, and facility operations.
 The Green Globes Assessor prepares a report that provides a list of achievements along with recommendations for sustainable building strategies.
-The Assessor then performs an onsite assessment of the project to verify that the self-reported claims made in the online evaluation and to suggest recommendations for improvement.
+The assessor then performs an onsite assessment of the project to assert that the self-reported claims made in the online questionnaire and to suggest recommendations for improvement.

 Assessment

 Green Globes for New Construction

-Green Globes for New Construction (Green Globes NC) is a system to evaluate, quantify and improve the sustainability of new building projects.
-There are 1,000 available points across seven environmental assessment areas.
+Green Globes for New Construction (NC) is a system to evaluate, quantify, and improve the sustainability of new building projects.
+There are 1,000 available points across six environmental assessment areas.

 Green Globes for Existing Buildings

-The Green Globes for Existing Buildings program (Green Globes EB) is used by building owners and property managers to evaluate the building's current operating performance, create a baseline for performance, plan for improvements and monitor ongoing performance.
-There are 1,000 available points across ]six environmental assessment areas.
+The Green Globes for Existing Buildings (EB) program is used by building owners and property managers to evaluate the building's current operating performance, create a baseline for performance, plan for improvements and monitor ongoing performance.
+There are 1,000 available points across seven environmental assessment areas.

 Green Globes Professional Program

 The Green Globes Professional (GGP) program is a network of individuals that guide clients through the Green Globes certification process.
 All applicants must demonstrate 5+ years of industry experience directly pertaining to commercial buildings.
-The curriculum covers green building concepts, Green Globes assessment protocols, Green Globes rating and certification and case studies.
-It is approved by the American Institute of Architects (AIA) for 5 LU/HSW continuing education credits, and is web-based and self-paced.
+The curriculum covers green building concepts, Green Globes assessment protocols, Green Globes rating and certification, and case studies.
+It is approved by the American Institute of Architects (AIA) for 8 LU/HSW continuing education credits, and is web-based and self-paced.

 Guiding Principles Compliance

 In 2011, GBI developed the Guiding Principles Compliance Assessment (GPC) program for use by federal agencies in assessing compliance with the Federal Interagency Sustainability Working Group's Guiding Principles for sustainable existing buildings as required by Executive Order 13514.
 The principles are a set of established criteria that are required to achieve federal sustainability goals.
-The two major elements of the GPC are a compliance survey and a third-party on-site assessment.
+The two major elements of the GPC are a compliance survey and a third-party onsite assessment.

 The GPC survey is broken down into six topic areas: